Computational insights and the observation of SiC nanograin assembly: towards 2D silicon carbide: Results and discussion

 \subsection{Electronic structure of the nanograins}

 The electronic band structure of bulk 2D-SiC has already been extensively discussed in the literature~\cite{Sahin09PRB,Lin13JMCC}.
 In our case, the electronic band gap was estimated by converging the band structure of the primitive 2-atom cell up to 8 unoccupied bands (Methods), yielding a gap of 2.58~eV (predicted to be as high as 4.42 eV due to unusually strong excitonic effects included at the \textsc{G$^0$W$^0$} level of theory~\cite{Hsueh11PRB}).
-The overall band structure (Supplementary Figure~3) is in good agreement with earlier simulations~\cite{Hsueh11PRB,Lin13JMCC}.
+The overall band structure (Supplementary Fig.~S3) is in good agreement with earlier simulations~\cite{Hsueh11PRB,Lin13JMCC}.

 Using this band structure as a starting point to assess whether the nanograins resemble the bulk form in their properties, we calculated the Wigner-Seitz local densities of state (LDOS, Fig.~\ref{Fig3}a) of the SiC-like atoms in a single Si substitution and triangular patches of SiC with 3, 6 and 10 Si atoms (Fig.~\ref{Fig3}b), and compared them to 2D-SiC.
-A clear trend towards the bulk electronic structure can be observed despite the distortions in the atomic structure due to the embedding strain (which is known to affect the band gap of 2D-SiC~\cite{Lin13JMCC}), with the 10-Si patch exhibiting a clear band gap.
+A clear trend towards the bulk electronic structure can be observed despite the distortions in the atomic structure due to the embedding strain (which is known~\cite{Lin13JMCC} to affect the band gap of 2D-SiC), with the 10-Si patch exhibiting a clear band gap.
 Thus it appears that despite their small size, the largest patches we observed could already be considered as nanosized grains of the material.
+Note also that since we are comparing the local densities of states inside the patch, the angle with respect to the lattice or the precise arrangement of atoms outside the patch should not affect this result.